sysprog21/raycaster/README.md

 A efficient and lean implementation of the [ray casting](https://en.wikipedia.org/wiki/Ray_casting) algorithm.

 ## Features
-- Both floating-poing and fixed-point (8-bit precision) are available.
+- Both floating-point and fixed-point (8-bit precision) are available.
 - no division operations
 - 8 x 8-bit multiplications per vertical line
 - precalculated trigonometric and perspective tables